Kyle Higashioka Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.
+- The Angels' 4.57 team ERA ranks 25th among all MLB pitching staffs.

 - Angels pitchers combine to give up 113 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Canning makes the start for the Angels, his 15th of the season.
-He is 6-4 with a 4.62 ERA and 71 strikeouts through 74 2/3 innings pitched.
+- Sandoval (4-7) gets the starting nod for the Angels in his 17th start of the season.
+He's put together a 4.52 ERA in 85 2/3 innings pitched, with 70 strikeouts.

-- The righty last pitched on Saturday, July 8 against the Los Angeles Dodgers, when he threw 2 2/3 innings, allowing four earned runs while giving up five hits.
+- The left-hander's last appearance was on Thursday, July 6 against the San Diego Padres, when he threw five innings, surrendering one earned run while giving up two hits.

-- In 14 games this season, the 27-year-old has a 4.62 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.
+- The 26-year-old has amassed an ERA of 4.52, with 7.4 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.